The Magi and the Christmas

 rather than Bethlehem, when the Magi were led to

-him by the Christmas Star.
+a long time immediately after the Magi left.
 However, if you really really hate the idea of the Magi not

 having been at Bethlehem, then you could go back to Luke 2:39 and put a